logo

 • Approach licensed immigration advisers in their area with a professional cover letter and CV and expect that if a person is interested they would first conduct an interview with you.

-Provisional licence applicants should expect that they will need to approach a number of advisers before being successful.
+Provisional licence applicants should expect that they will need to approach a number of fully licensed advisers before being successful.
 If they are having difficulty, it may be helpful to consider getting some training on how to prepare a CV and cover letter and how to interview well.

 Supervisors looking for a provisional licence applicant

-Supervisors who are looking for a provisional licence applicant to supervise can advertise directly to Te Pūkenga |Toi Ohomai Institute of Technology’s students.
+Supervisors who are looking for a provisional licence applicant to supervise can advertise directly to Te Pūkenga | Toi Ohomai Institute of Technology’s students.

 Advertisements must contain the following information: